 The PartialEq trait is required, for example, with the use of the assert_eq! macro, which needs to be able to compare two instances of a type for equality.

 The Eq trait has no methods.
 Its purpose is to signal that for every value of the annotated type, the value is equal to itself.
 The Eq trait can only be applied to types that also implement PartialEq, although not all types that implement PartialEq can implement Eq.
-One example of this is floating-point number types: the implementation of floating-point numbers states that two instances of the not-a-number (NaN) value are not equal to each other.
+One example of this is floating-point number types: The implementation of floating-point numbers states that two instances of the not-a-number (NaN) value are not equal to each other.

 An example of when Eq is required is for keys in a HashMap<K, V> so that the HashMap<K, V> can tell whether two keys are the same.